What the Mayflower Compact really did for the Constitution

 | 1791 | Bill of Rights | Extends the idea of protecting individual rights within a self‑governed framework |

-Notice the pattern: each step builds on the notion that people can voluntarily create a governing structure and be held accountable to it Easy to understand, harder to ignore..
+Notice the pattern: each step builds on the notion that people can voluntarily create a governing structure and be held accountable to it The details matter here..

 3. Legal Scholars’ Take